VIP Support – Year 11

 Year 11 can be an exciting, as well as stressful time for students, as they face their final exams and decisions about their future.
 The following information will outline the support available for students and families.

 During the year, the Year 11 Team hosts Raising Achievement evenings for parents, carers and students.
 These evenings provide important information as well as extra support and the ways in which you can help your child at home.
-Letters for each of these evenings will be sent out a few weeks before the day.
+These will take place one per term and the dates will be communicated via letter and email.

 Victory Intervention Programme